ckotzbauer/chekr/README.md

-  -h, --help                    help for deprecation -i, --ignored-kinds strings   All kinds you want to ignore (e.g. Deployment,DaemonSet) -V, --k8s-version string      Highest K8s major.minor version to show deprecations for (e.g. 1.21) -t, --throttle-burst int      Burst used for throttling of Kubernetes discovery-client (default 100)
+  -h, --help                    help for deprecation -i, --ignored-kinds strings   All kinds you want to ignore (e.g. Deployment,DaemonSet) -V, --k8s-version string      Highest K8s major.minor version to show deprecations for (e.g. 1.21)
+      --omit-exit-code          Omits the non-zero exit code if deprecations were found.
+  -t, --throttle-burst int      Burst used for throttling of Kubernetes discovery-client (default 100)
 ```